 As someone who has earned over $600,000 on the Upwork freelance platform, I’m often asked about the pros and cons of Upwork.

-Upwork, for the uninitiated, is the world’s largest freelance marketplace.
+Upwork, for the uninitiated, is the world’s largest, and most popular freelance marketplace.

-On the site, freelancers can browse jobs posted by prospective clients from all over the world.
+On the site, freelance professionals can browse jobs posted by prospective clients from all over the world.

 The site’s most well-known competitors, who you may already be familiar with, include freelancer platforms and job sites like Freelancer.com, Fiverr and Thumbtack.